 When it comes to sunset drinks, the best spot hast belong to Salt House.
 Along the boardwalk, with great views of the mountains and the pretty colours of the sunset, this place takes the cake.
 They have some great options for share plates, perfect for snacking on with a cold drink (or seven).
 Find Salt House here.

-If you feel like unleashing your peach on the beach, you should visit the nudie beach at Buchans Point.
-It’s an unofficial nudie beach, but I can confirm that when you go there you’ll definitely find other people with their clothes off too.
+If you feel like unleashing your peach on the beach, you should visit the nude beach at Buchans Point.
+It’s an unofficial nude beach, but I can confirm that when you go there you’ll definitely find other people with their clothes off too.
 I read a few things on the internet about people feeling weird, but we didn’t encounter anyone creepy.
 Does that mean we were the creepy ones?
-Just remember, eyes up.
+Just remember eyes up.
 Find Buchans Point here.

 16. Check out the night markets and Rusty’s Market